 TAX WITHHOLDINGS

-On the application of fiscal withholdings, one could ask the question whether they should be applied or not.
+On the application of fiscal withholdings by the US employer, the question is whether they should be applied or not.

-The answer is yes and it's due to the fact that the employee is an American citizen: he will have to file the American Tax Return no matter where he has his fiscal residence.
+The simpler answer seems to be positive, for the fact that the employee is a US Citizen: he will have to file the American Tax Return no matter where he has his tax residence.

-Therefore, the starting scenario for the American citizen residing in Italy is that of an American employer who applies both social security and tax withholdings to his payroll.
+Therefore, the starting scenario for the US citizen residing in Italy is that of an US employer who applies both social security and tax withholdings to his payroll.

 FIRST POINT: WHEN IS THE JOB CARRIED OUT?